ibexa/documentation-developer/docs/guide/persistence_cache.md

 Out of the box in `app/config/cache_pool/cache.redis.yml` you'll find a default example that can be used.

+!!! cloud "eZ Platform Cloud"

     For eZ Platform Cloud/Platform.sh: This is automatically configured in `app/config/env/platformsh.php` if you have enabled Redis as `rediscache` Platform.sh service.

 For anything else, you can enable it with environment variables detected automatically by `app/config/env/generic.php`.
 For instance, if you set the following environment variables `export CACHE_POOL="cache.redis" CACHE_DSN="secret@example.com:1234/13"`, it will result in config like this: